Crime in South Africa: Theft, smuggling and vandalism

+SARS estimates that illicit trade costs the South African economy R100 billion annually, depriving the country of taxes (R250 million annually) and resources, while contributing to instability and low economic growth.
+Alcohol, cigarettes, counterfeit electronics, pharmaceuticals, food and apparel, besides fishing and mining related products are the main commodities affected.
+It is believed that police officers are bribed and provide protection for smugglers at Dragon City in Centurion and China Mall in Midrand, while Marabastad, Pretoria, has been highlighted as another smuggling hub.

 Vehicle thefts or scams

 About R8.5 billion worth of vehicles are stolen annually, some directly from dealership showroom floors, storage facilities, or wash bays.
 The smuggling of many stolen vehicles to neighbouring countries is facilitated by corrupt border control officials.
 Other purportedly stolen vehicles are "cloned", sold and reintroduced into the system.
 In the “hula hoops” scam, a vehicle owner avoids completing his repayments by arranging with criminals to buy the vehicle at a generous amount, before lodging a fraudulent hijacking claim, which may include claims for supposed passenger injuries.
 Truck drivers may likewise collude with criminals, and be paid for their bogus claim of a truck hijacking.
 Boats are also stolen from marinas or when parked on a street, or the engines may be cut from the boat.

 As in other countries, catalytic converters are stolen from cars as they may fetch R4,000 to R20,000 a piece, whilst on farms, tractors and harvesters are stripped of their electrical wiring by copper thieves.